-- 1. All the Participants of the event are entering the showground using only the entry or gate specified by Organiser.
-There's a clearly marked on the map control point located at the gate. - 2.
-At the control point, Security Staff checks and verify all the participants from the list provided by National Federation, does a health interview and measures the temperature. - 3.
-A measurement of the temperature is an obligatory procedure and it's anonymous. - 4.
-If temperature is greater than 37.5 degrees C the person cannot enter the venue - 5.
-Refusing to follow the procedure of taking the temperature results denning the access to the showground. - 6.
-During the control procedure, Security Staff has a right to: - a) Ask for an ID document - b) Ask to leave the vehicle - 7.
-Each Participant given the access the showground will be marked with a wristband. - 8.
-In case of any health issues reported by any Participant Security staff will not give an access to the showground and will inform the Organiser and Medical Staff.
+- 1. The event takes place with spectators in accordance with current regulations in Poland. - 2.
+Only healthy people who do not show symptoms of covid 19 infection (fever, cough, breathing problems, lack of smell or taste) are allowed to enter the event. - 3.
+All the Participants of the event are entering the showground using only the entry or gate specified by Organiser.
+There's a clearly marked on the map control point located at the gate. - 4.
+At the control point, Security Staff checks and verify all the participants from the list provided by National Federation, does a health interview and measures the temperature. - 5.
+A measurement of the temperature is an obligatory procedure and it's anonymous. - 6.
+If temperature is greater than 37.5 degrees C the person cannot enter the venue. - 7.
+Refusing to follow the procedure of taking the temperature results denning the access to the showground. - 8.
+During the control procedure, Security Staff has a right to: Ask for an ID document, Ask to leave the vehicle - 9.
+Each Participant given the access the showground will be marked with a wristhand. - 10.
+The wristbands will be issued at the show office, only with the wristband you can move around the stable, warm up arena and main arena. - 11.
+In case of any health issues reported by any Participant Security staff will not give an access to the showground and will inform the Organiser and Medical Staff. - 12.
+Each participant must have a protective mask covering the mouth and nose.
+This rule excludes an Athlete sitting on the horse and riding on a horse-drawn carriage. - 13.
+Systematic sterilising hands at the stations located in toilets area, show office, competition zone, stables.